PixelWeatherProject/pwos/README.md

 ### Board-specific configuration
 <details>
   <summary>LILYGO T7 S3 v1.2</summary>

+  ## Note
+  This board has performed well during tests, even when powered over the 5V *output* pin.

   ### ESP SDK configuration
   The provided `sdkconfig.debug` and `sdkconfig.release` configurations are designed for this board by default.